Higher-Rank Radon Transforms on Constant Curvature Spaces: Introduction

 Some comments related to the hyperbolic case are in order.
-There exist several different models of $\hn$; see, e.g., \cite{CFKP}.
+There exist several different models of $\hn$; see, e.g., \cite{CFKP, Ra}.
 The same results in different models look differently and are mutually beneficial.
 The result in one model can sometimes be more transparent and easier to obtain than its counterpart in another model.
 There exist simple formulas connecting points in different models; see, e.g., \cite [p.
 71] {CFKP}.
 The corresponding formulas for totally geodesic submanifolds and the relevant Radon transforms require substantial technical work related to computation of Jacobians; cf. \cite{BCK, Ku94}, \cite[pp. 412-416]{Ru15}.
 In the present paper, we consider the hyperboloid model of $\hn$ as the basic one.
 Here we follow \cite{GGV, Ru15, VK}.
-However, to obtain the main results, we also invoke the Beltrami--Klein model (also known as the Klein model, or the Cayley--Klein model).
-The Beltrami--Klein model is realized as the interior of the unit ball with the relevant metric, and the totally geodesic submanifolds are represented by chords of the corresponding dimension; see, e.g., \cite {Wik1}.
+However, to obtain the main results, we also invoke the Beltrami--Klein model (sometimes called the Klein model, the Cayley--Klein model, or the projective disk model).
+The Beltrami--Klein model is realized as the interior of the unit ball with the relevant metric, and the totally geodesic submanifolds are represented by chords of the corresponding dimension; see, e.g., \cite [pp. 7, 188] {Ra}.\footnote{See also Wikipedia, Beltrami--Klein model, \\ https://en.wikipedia.org/wiki/Beltrami\%E2\%80\%93Klein${}_{-}$model. }

 The main topics of the paper can be seen in the Contents.
 Explicit transition formulas (\ref{sform1}), (\ref{trou7}), (\ref{lity2}), (\ref{lity2q}), and (\ref{EPrtrou7}) from one model or setting to another play a key role in our work.
 They pave the way to other new statements and can be viewed as the main results of the paper.